Virtual wards

 Check the end user licence agreement (EULA) or terms and conditions that are required to be accepted in order to use the solution.
 This must be reviewed for IG compliance.

-Prepare a Data Sharing Agreement
+Prepare a Data Sharing and Processing Agreement

 You may have an existing arrangement within your Integrated Care System (ICS) which you can adopt, for example a framework for shared care records.
 You can add to this framework a secondary schedule to detail the specific data share for virtual wards.
-Alternatively, a template data sharing agreement has been provided.
+Alternatively, a template data sharing and processing agreement has been provided.
 You should undertake due diligence checks on behalf of the organisations signing the agreement.
 This should include a check of the DSPT status and obtaining assurances that confidentiality will be maintained particularly if an organisation does not need to complete the DSPT.
 You must ensure that all organisations participating in virtual wards sign up to the agreement.

 A checklist for suppliers has been prepared to help them prepare for the information you may request.